 Second, She can be terminated with cause without any severance being due.
 However, governments prefer people to have jobs, so they set the bar for termination with cause quite high.
 Breaking a rule or poor performance is unlikely to meet the standard.
-Theft, violence in the workplace, intoxication at work and other similar offenses are justifiable cases for termination with cause.
+Theft, violence in the workplace, intoxication at work, and other similar offenses are justifiable causes for termination with cause.
 Once again, caution is advised – the courts give the benefit of the doubt to the employee, so employers need solid evidence and preparation for the court to prove their case if the employee sues.

 Every other form of termination is considered to be without cause, and the new employee will be eligible for severance benefits.

 The Severance Process Explained

-What happens if the employer terminates this new employee? = If he terminates her for cause or maintains that she voluntarily resigned then she has a right to sue him in court.
+What happens if the employer terminates this new employee? =If he terminates her for cause or maintains that she voluntarily resigned, then she has a right to sue him in court.
 She can argue that the termination was not valid and the employer must prove his case.
 If the court finds or the employer agrees in advance that the employee was terminated without cause, then the law defines the amount of severance entitlement.
 With one minor exception, neither the employer nor the employee can alter the way severance is calculated.